 Theatrical Romantic Silhouettes: Shoes

-Shoes are often neglected when discussing and dissecting style for the body types, but it’s just as, if not sometimes, more important than the clothing themselves.
-Shoes greatly impact how an outfit is tied together and can tremendously impact your lines, such as angularity, softness, and how tall you appear.
-Once you have a few outfit templates in your arsenal that you trust, it’s just a matter of figuring out what shoes (and accessories- but that’s less important for silhouette purposes) will flatter the outfit and your body.
-For Theatrical Romantics, the same “rules” that apply to our clothing can apply to our shoes.
-Shoes with a slender profile, soft, delicate features, and potentially a few sharp details.
+Shoes are often neglected when discussing and dissecting style for the body types, but it's just as, if not, sometimes more important than the clothing themselves.
+Shoes have a huge impact in how an outfit is tied together and it can impact your lines (angularity, softness, how tall you appear) tremendously.
+Once you have a few different outfit templates in your arsenal that you trust, it's just a matter of figuring out what shoes (and accessories- but that's less important for silhouette purposes) are going to flatter the outfit and your body.
+For Theatrical Romantics, the same "rules" that apply to our clothing can apply to our shoes.
+Shoes with a slender profile, with soft, delicate features and potentially some sharp details.

-Two designers that come to mind when thinking about Theatrical Romantics are René Caovilla and Badgley Mischka.
-René Caovilla’s signature jeweled shoes and snake details perfectly embody the TR’s aesthetic: feminine, delicate, with a touch of edge or danger.
-Think overtly feminine with a touch of masculine: animal influence and patterns mixed with fine gemstones and glitz and glamour.
-For boots, knee-high works well with Theatrical Romantic as long as the profile is slender and the fabric isn’t too thick or rough.
+Two designers that come to mind when thinking about Theatrical Romantic is René Caovilla and Badgley Mischka.
+René Caovilla with their signature strappy, jeweled shoes and snake details perfectly embodies TR aesthetic: feminine, delicate, with a touch of danger.
+Think overly feminine with a touch of masculine: animal influence and patterns, mixed with fine gemstones and glitz and glamour contrasted with an unexpected element.
+For boots, knee high works well with Theatrical Romantic as long as the profile is slender and the fabric isn't too thick or rough.

 Ni